 1) Deep Breathing

-5) Painting, knitting or any activity that requires focus and hand-eye-coordination
+6) Painting, knitting, or any activity that requires focus and hand-eye-coordination

-6) Body massage, acupuncture, body massage, osteopathy, chiropractic manipulations, myofascial massage, osteopathic bodywork, craniosacral therapy, even a simple self-facial can be relaxing
+7) Body massage, acupuncture, body massage, osteopathy, chiropractic manipulations, myofascial massage, osteopathic bodywork, craniosacral therapy, and even a simple self-facial can be relaxing

 Simple Ways To Hack Your Vagus Nerve – Blow on Your Thumb